DEV1lmig/Runpod-Network-Volume-Storage-Tool/README.md

 The tool supports large file uploads with intelligent automatic optimization:

+**Multipart Upload Requirements:**
+- Files **larger than 500MB** must use multipart uploads (S3 requirement)
+- The tool automatically handles this for you - no configuration needed
+- Simple uploads are used for files < 500MB, multipart for larger files

 **Automatic Chunk Size Detection** - No configuration needed!
 The tool automatically selects the optimal chunk size based on your file size:
 - **< 1 GB**: 10 MB chunks (fast for small files)
 - **1-10 GB**: 50 MB chunks (balanced performance)